 -Dr. Arielle Schwartz

 Raising any child asks us to grow as a parent.
-Raising a child with a learning difference, or sensory processing disorder, or ADHD can take us to our edge.
+Raising a child with a learning difference, sensory processing disorder, or ADHD can take us to our edge.
 So many feelings come up: anger, disbelief, sadness, overwhelm.
 So many questions arise; some which focus on the problem and some the focus on the solution.

 Problem questions typically sound like this: